Quick start

 What you need

-- For the fastest production tryout: Docker (see Docker or Docker Compose).
+- For the fastest production setup: Docker (see Docker or Docker Compose).

 New to deployment?
 After this page, follow Docker Compose, Configuration, and First run setup for a complete path.